-The School of Business Distinguished Executive Lecture Series keeps students current on the latest developments in economics, banking, finance, marketing, and management.
+The School of Business Distinguished Executive Lecture Series keeps students current on the latest developments in business.

 Professional Societies for Graduate Students

 The School of Business has been granted a charter for the Beta Xi Chapter of Delta Mu Delta, one of the oldest national honor societies in business administration.
 Delta Mu Delta, founded at New York University in 1913, is a member of the Association of College Honor Societies.
 To be eligible for membership a student must have a minimum G.P.A. of 3.5; complete one-half of the degree requirements at Adelphi; and show a willingness to serve the community.